mjDelta/Kaggle-Statoil-C-CORE-Iceberg-Classifier-Challenge/README.md

 ## 3.About Feature Extraction
 We chosen to use our own pretrained vgg16-like network to do the feature extraction.
 To do the next classification, we chosen scikit-learn's SVM.</br>

+## 4.About the Ensemble Model
+For Ensemble Modeling, we chosen blending and stacking.
+#### Blending
+For blending, we used pretrained VGG16's test results( with different data preprocessing) as single model.
+Then do Linear Regression with these single models, and got LB score 0.151.
+#### Stacking
+For stacking,we used blending results, new defined network's results and SVM's results to do the stacking.
+Our best model came from the minmax_bestbase stacking method, and got LB score 0.1208.